 10) Hua Lamphong Railway Station Scam

-If someone tries to tell you that your train is full and he can offer you cheaper and faster means of transport, don’t trust him.
+If someone at Bangkok main train station tries to tell you that your train is full and he can offer you cheaper and faster means of transport, don’t trust him.
 Fraudsters often use fake TAT (Tourism Authority of Thailand) badges.
 If you accept such a “favorable offer”, you can expect even threats of violence at the end of the journey, forcing you to pay additional charges.
 TAT doesn’t offer any bus, train or other tickets or excursions.

 Bangkok’s tourist mafia is very inventive and will certainly come with other “little tricks” and scams.
 Therefore it’s a good idea to always keep eyes open.
 Be aware if anyone offers you anything very advantageous – it will be most likely some scam.
 The more the vendor tries to urge his offer, the more likely is the fraudster.
 Therefore don’t accept offers of people, who fastly approach you, but rather walk around and find something safer.